Coronavirus latest: Over 90 countries request emergency funds | DW | 03.04.2020

 12:40 The European Commission has approved requests from member countries and Britain to temporarily waive customs duties and sales tax on imported medical devices and protective equipment.

 Exempted items include face masks, testing kits and ventilators.
-The exemption will apply for a period of six months, with a possibility for further extension.
+The exemptions will apply for a period of six months, with a possibility for further extension.
 The policy takes effect retroactively from January 30.

 "By waiving customs and VAT duties on imports of these products from outside the EU, the European Commission will help make those products more accessible," Paolo Gentiloni, the EU commissioner for the economy, said in a statement.